samadanilab/AC-PC-Landmark-Prediction/README.md

 This work utilized **3D Slicer** (https://www.slicer.org/) for image preprocessing and obtaining coarse localized AC-PC landmarks via image registration.
 If you use this code for your research, please also cite 3D Slicer in your work [2].

-## License & Patent Notice
+## License

-**Copyright:**
-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-**Patent:**
-The methods and algorithms implemented in this software are the subject of **US Patent Application No. 18/534,822**.

-Commercial use of this software, or the methods described herein, is strictly prohibited without a separate commercial license.
-For commercial licensing inquiries, please contact: uzma@samadani.com.

 **Third-Party Component:**
 This repository contains code adapted from *pytorch-3dunet* by Adrian Wolny, used under the MIT License.
 See [model.py](model.py) for details.